esteil/atvfiles/trunk/README.txt

 It lists files in /Users/frontrow/Movies, so mount or put your video files in that folder.

+=== Cover Art ===
+ATVFiles looks for cover art in either JPG, TIFF, or PNG formats.
+It looks for specific filenames of the following formats (the jpg extension is an example, and can be either "jpg", "tif", "tiff", or "png"):

+For folders: Either "folder.jpg" or "cover.jpg" in the folder.

+For other files: The same as the filename without the extension, and the image extension (jpg, tif, tiff, png).
+For instance, "anchorman.xvid.avi" would look for "anchorman.xvid.jpg" for cover art.

 == Preferences ==
 The preferences can be set using the "defaults" command, such as: defaults write net.ericiii.ATVFiles RootPath /mnt/Server